ginger51011/prty-shortcut-cards/README.md

 Now you will have inversed it all!
 If you never want the light cards, simple remove everything related to `.card` , and remove `.nightMode` from the line containing `.card.nightMode`.

+## Support

+If you like this deck and would like to support the creation of more like it, don't buy me a coffee.
+Donate your money to those who need it most.
+Personally I recommend [The GiveWell Maximum Impact Fund](https://www.givewell.org/maximum-impact-fund), where your money will make the biggest impact on someones life.

+If you instead want to help the development of Anki, consider supporting the developers of [Anki](https://github.com/ankitects/) and [AnkiDroid](https://opencollective.com/ankidroid).

+If you decide to support any of these causes, please contact me!
+It would make my day :)

 ## Development

 All card variants can be previewed using `examples/index.html`.
 Run a local webserver, using the same